-Originating from Minangkabau people of West Sumatra in Indonesia, the Karambit knife has a history that goes back for centuries and is still widely used today.
-Thought to be inspired by cat claws, this knife is mostly used today for self defense rather than its original agricultural purposes.
+Originating from the Minangkabau people of West Sumatra in Indonesia, the Karambit knife has a history that goes back for centuries and is still widely used today.
+Thought to be inspired by cat claws, this knife is mostly used today for self-defence rather than its original agricultural purposes.
 While this knife is definitely cool and powerful, it is also dangerous if not used correctly and if it is not used for the right purposes.
 The writing below will give you a quick overview of the Karambit knife and what this survival knife can do.

 Karambit Knife Uses

-In today’s society people use the Karambit knife for self defense.
+In today’s society, people use the Karambit knife for self-defence.
 This change in use has changed much of the design of the knife.
 There has been an added index finger ring and the blade handle has become larger to accommodate larger hands.
 But the knife is also still true to its roots because farmers continue to use it today as a utility blade.
 The materials of the Karambit knife have also become much finer and of a higher standard compared to the once used agricultural commodity.
 Even the way the knife is presented has changed as many manufacturers offer a folding version.